fedor-malyshkin/fedor-malyshkin.github.io/_includes/details/description.md

 Another interesting trend for me is machine learning, which I believe is necessary for almost any software developer in the foreseeable future.

-Most of the time, I am working with Java, but I', interested in Scala as well and have decided to add it to my stack.
+Most of the time, I am working with Java, but I'm interested in Scala as well and have decided to add it to my stack.
 Therefore, I am very interested in projects where I can improve this skill.

 I have been working a lot with relational and non-relational databases, message brokers, build systems, version control systems.
 Of course, I use testing and code-review in my work.